-The student will develop skills in planning, implementing and evaluating developmentally appropriate experiences to encourage intellectual, physical, social, emotional, and creative growth in young children with the focus on the role of learning environments, materials, and play in supporting the teaching and learning process.
+The student will develop skills in planning, implementing, and evaluating developmentally appropriate experiences to encourage intellectual, physical, social, emotional, and creative growth in young children with the focus on the role of learning environments, materials, and play in supporting the teaching and learning process.
+Prerequisites: Completion of EDEC 1020, and completion of either FCSC 2121 or both PSYC 2300 and FCSC 2122.
 (3 lect.)